d-hancock/chezmoi/README.md

    chezmoi apply
    ```

+2. The system automatically detects your machine type and installs appropriate tools
-2. Customize stubs and rerun `chezmoi apply` to update your environment.
+3. Customize configurations and rerun `chezmoi apply` to update your environment

+See [Machine-Specific Setup](docs/machine-specific-setup.md) for details on supported environments.

 ---